NCERT Solutions for Class 9 Science Chapter 5 Fundamental Unit of Life

 Question 1: Who discovered cells and how?

 Answer: Cells were discovered in 1665 by an English Botanist, Robert Hooke.
-He used a primitive microscope to observe cells in a cork slice.
+He used a primitive microscope to observe a thin slice of cork.
+When he observed the cork under the microscope, Hooke saw small, box-like structures that looked like tiny rooms, so he called them “cells.”
+These were actually the cell walls of dead plant cells in the cork.

 Question 2: Why is the cell called the structural and functional unit of life?